antleaf/rioxx/webroot/content/profiles/v2-0-final/index.md

 aliases:
 - "/v2-0-final/"
 layout: auto_profile
-deprecated: false
+status: current
 ---

 This is the final release of RCUK RIOXX application profile version 2.0.
-For more details on changes see the [release notes](/release_notes).
+For more details on changes see the [release notes](/release_notes/).

 [XSD Schema files and documentation to support this application profile are available](/schema/v2.0/rioxx/).